sonata-project/SonataCacheBundle/Resources/doc/reference/installation.rst

                 servers:
                     - { domain: kooqit.local, ip: 127.0.0.1, port: 80}

-For APC and Symfony caches, you can specify a basic parameter for servers definition (useful to clear cache for staging area behind this kind of protection)
+For APC , OPCache and Symfony caches, you can specify a basic parameter for servers definition (useful to clear cache for staging area behind this kind of protection)

 .. code-block:: yaml